2022-23 Student Handbook & Calendar

 Registration and Advisement

-Students are assigned a faculty or professional adviser at the time of initial enrollment.
-Students can see their academic adviser’s name in OneStop on the academic advising page.
-The adviser helps students clarify personal goals, career options, courses of study, program requirements and educational needs.
-While the adviser assists the student to identify and assess the alternatives and the consequences of academic decisions, academic choices rest with the students.
-Each department and college has policies specific to advisement.
+Students are assigned a faculty or professional advisor at the time of initial enrollment.
+Students can see their academic advisor’s name in OneStop on the academic advising page.
+The advisor helps students clarify personal goals, career options, courses of study, program requirements and educational needs.
+While the advisor assists the student to identify and assess the alternatives and the consequences of academic decisions, academic choices rest with the students.
+Each department and college have policies specific to advisement.
 Students who have not declared a major will be assisted in choosing an academic focus and appropriate core courses by student success coordinators.
-Freshmen will be assigned to a professional academic advisor, either in their College or with Student Success.
-Sophomores, Juniors, and Seniors will be advised by the department of their declared major.
+Freshmen will be assigned to a professional academic advisor, either in their college or with Student Success.
+Sophomores, juniors, and seniors will be advised by the department of their declared major.

 Currently enrolled students may use this checklist as a brief summary of registration requirements.
+There is also a checklist available on the Registrar's website at https://www.apsu.edu/registrar/register.
 During or before the designated preregistration period:

 Return to Top of Page

-Student Success assists freshmen transition into college academic life.
-Student Success offers professional academic advising to all incoming and current freshmen except Business and Nursing majors.
-In addition to freshmen academic advising, the office currently oversees the following programs: APSU 1000 Freshmen Seminar, College Possible Success Coaches, and the Peer Leader program.
-Peer Leaders are upperclassmen that are assigned to APSU 1000 and PASS 0900 courses to assist students with the transition to college life.
+University Student Success assists freshmen and sophomore student with their transition into college life, managing academic transitions and accomplishing academic goals to complete their degree program.
+The department is committed to your holistic success inside and outside of the classroom.
+OSS offers professional academic advising to students who have earned less than 44 credit hours at APSU, except for business and nursing majors.
+In addition to freshmen academic advising, the office currently oversees the UNIV 1000 Freshman Seminar, College Possible Success Coaches and the Peer Leader program.
+Peer Leaders are upperclassmen that are assigned to UNIV 1000 and PASS 0900 courses to assist students with the transition to college life.

 Student Research and Innovation, McReynolds 118, 931-221-7881